BloomTech-Labs/signlingo-fe/README.md

 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing
+# Testing

-🚫Document what you used for testing and why
+Jest was used to test the app because of its simplicity and its integration capabilities with Code Climate.

-# 4️⃣ Installation Instructions
+# Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+Clone this repo to your local machine.
+Run npm i.

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
     * build - creates a build of the application
     * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test - runs tests in **tests** directory
+    * eject - copies the configuration files and dependencies into the project so you have full control over them
+    * coverage - creates a coverage report of test

 # Contributing